-Symmetry in frontal but not motor and somatosensory corticocortical and corticostriatal circuitry
+Symmetry in frontal but not motor and somatosensory cortical projections

 Abstract

-Neocortex and striatum are topographically organized by cortical areas representing sensory and motor functions, where primary cortical areas are generally used as models for other cortical regions.
-But different cortical areas are specialized for distinct purposes, with sensory and motor areas lateralized for touch and motor control, respectively.
-Frontal areas are involved in decision making, where lateralization of function may be less important.
-This study contrasted the topographic precision of ipsilateral and contralateral projections from cortex based on the injection site location.
-While sensory cortical areas had strongly topographic outputs to ipsilateral cortex and striatum, they were weaker and not as topographically strong to contralateral targets.
+Neocortex and striatum are topographically organized for sensory and motor functions.
+While sensory and motor areas are lateralized for touch and motor control, respectively, frontal areas are involved in decision making, where lateralization of function may be less important.
+This study contrasted the topographic precision of cell type-specific ipsilateral and contralateral cortical projections while varying the injection site location in transgenic mice of both sexes.
+While sensory cortical areas had strongly topographic outputs to ipsilateral cortex and striatum, they were weaker and not as topographically precise to contralateral targets.
 Motor cortex had somewhat stronger projections, but still relatively weak contralateral topography.
 In contrast, frontal cortical areas had high degrees of topographic similarity for both ipsilateral and contralateral projections to cortex and striatum.
-This contralateral connectivity reflects on the pathways in which corticostriatal computations might integrate input outside closed basal ganglia loops, enabling the two hemispheres to act as a single unit and converge on one result in motor planning and decision making.
+Corticothalamic organization is mainly ipsilateral, with weaker, more medial contralateral projections.
+Corticostriatal computations might integrate input outside closed basal ganglia loops using contralateral projections, enabling the two hemispheres to act as a unit to converge on one result in motor planning and decision making.

 Publication types